jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/s18/1.JPG" size="60%" caption="Okta office" %}

 This term I worked at Okta in Toronto.
 This was a great experience as my first developer job.
 Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, and the overall perks and intern program.
-I won at their intern hackathon and won their smash 4 tournament.
+I won their intern hackathon and won their smash 4 tournament.
 Small feats but still tons of fun during the internship.

-{% include photo2.html img1="/my-story/pictures/s18/2.JPG" img2="/my-story/pictures/s18/3.JPG" caption="Okta office event at Blue Jay's game and watching Deadpool 2 with other Okta interns and David the intern coordinator." %}
+{% include photo2.html img1="/my-story/pictures/s18/12.JPG" img2="/my-story/pictures/s18/13.JPG" caption="Okta office event at Blue Jay's game and us in the (old) office." %}

-{% include photo2.html img1="/my-story/pictures/s18/4.JPG" img2="/my-story/pictures/s18/5.JPG" caption="Axe throwing at a company event and playing smash at the Okta office." %}
+{% include photo.html img="/my-story/pictures/s18/4.JPG" caption="Axe throwing at a company event." size="60%" %}

-{% include photo.html img="/my-story/pictures/s18/6.JPG" size="60%" caption="Winning the smash doubles tournament after winning 2 sets from losers bracket." %}
+{% include photo.html img="/my-story/pictures/s18/6.JPG" size="60%" caption="Winning the smash 4 doubles tournament after losing in winner's bracket 0-2 to Chris's team and winning 2 sets from loser's bracket 2-1 then 2-0.
+I played Bowser after our double Cloud strat didn't work." %}

 ### RedBull AdrenaLan

-{% include photo.html img="/my-story/pictures/s18/7.JPG" size="60%" height="60%" caption="Gaming setups at the tournament" %}
+{% include photo.html img="/my-story/pictures/s18/7.JPG" size="70%" caption="Gaming setups at the tournament" %}

 I also attended a hackathon called "RedBull Adrenalan".
 It was a crazy gaming tournament and hackathon crossover.
 The photos I got were pretty sick from the event with the gaming logos and overall aesthetics of the venue.

-{% include photo.html img="/my-story/pictures/s18/8.JPG" size="60%" height="60%" caption="Lots of lights at the venue" %}

-{% include photo.html img="/my-story/pictures/s18/9.JPG" size="60%" height="60%" caption="I'm riding a guy's homemade boosted board" %}
+{% include photo2.html img1="/my-story/pictures/s18/15.JPG" img2="/my-story/pictures/s18/16.JPG" caption="The venue had a lot of strobe lights." %}

-{% include photo.html img="/my-story/pictures/s18/10.JPG" size="40%" height="40%" caption="Playing Overwatch on some of the intense gaming rigs.
+{% include photo.html img="/my-story/pictures/s18/14.JPG" size="60%" caption="I got to play Overwatch on some of the intense gaming rigs.
 The venue had areas where you could play on these setups for free." %}

 At the end of the internship, the team at Okta told me that they were not extending a return offer in any capacity, intern or full time.

-I want to keep `my-story` real and include this.
 It was an unfortunate time when that happened since my performance at Okta did not warrant a return offer.
 It took me a while to accept that out of the 5 interns at Okta (in Toronto office) I had to accept they were not giving me a return offer.
 Of the 4 other interns, 3 did return for full-time.

 Looking back on this experience it was very depressing since it was my first developer job and seriously put doubts in my mind for being a developer in the future.
 Looking back on this almost three years later, I can see why they chose not to extend the offer.
 I had areas in improve in for the future and I was much earlier in my career than some of the other interns.